danieltran-97/BattleshipSinglePlayer/README.md

 I |□ □ □ □ □ □ □ □ □ □
 J |□ □ □ □ □ □ □ □ □ □

 What ship would you like to deploy?
-Please below enter any of the following; (Carrier, Cruiser, Battleship, Destroyer, Submarine)
+Please below enter any of the following (Carrier; Cruiser; Battleship; Destroyer; Submarine)
 ```